Top 5 Cybersecurity Certifications to Help Protect Your Business

 4. Certified Information Systems Security Professional (CISSP)

 CISSP expands on the eight domains that comprise the information systems security Common Book of Knowledge (CBK).
 Created by the International Information Systems Security Certification Consortium, abbreviated (ISC)2, CISSP is a vendor-neutral credential that has been recognized many times for its excellence.
-The biggest plus of this certificatuion is its job-related approach to training the participants.
+The biggest plus of this certification is its job-related approach to training the participants.
 This mean there are real world examples used to teach employees what to analyze various components of the domains within the CBK.
 Learn more about the CISSP certification.

 5. CyberSAFE (Securing Assets for the End User)

 This course does not train on how to combat against direct hacking attempts nor how to clean up the mess afterwards.
 This course works on a larger scale, teaching end users about safe practices and better understanding of systems already in place to protect you.
 End users may know terms like ‘malware’ but they may not know what it means to their computer or how it affects them.
 This course will help to show security considerations to take, social engineering and other security related concepts that can be implemented by them.
 This course speaks to non-technical users; in essence, anyone with a computer, tablet, smart phone and an Internet connection.
 Learn more about the CyberSAFE certification.

 Being properly trained and informed is no longer exclusively for IT and Cybersecurity Professionals.
 Instead, it is now the responsibility of everyone in an organization to have at minimum a foundational understanding of security issues and vulnerabilities.
 At New Horizons, we are on the cutting-edge of cybersecurity with training programs designed to ensure that your organization can best prevent itself against attacks and, should one occur, significantly reduce your risk and increase your response time.
 View our entire lineup of Cybersecurity learning solutions.

 Before You Go - Don't Forget to Subscribe to Our Blog